m-basha98/Palindrome/README.md

 # Testing

-Big-O time efficiency
+Although all functions were tested individually, basic testing results for the entire class are listed below.

-1. Runtime
+1. Runtime: Average runtime for max input of 10^6 integers: 9.5 seconds

-2. Time Complexity
+2. Time Complexity:

-3. Space Complexity
+3. Space Complexity:

 # Contributors